Delta Rectified Flow Sampling for Text-to-Image Editing: Delta Rectified Flow Sampling (DRFS)

 \paragraph{Timestep schedulers and design choice of $c_t$.} We compare two strategies for sampling $(t, \varepsilon)$ pairs during optimization. \begin{itemize}[leftmargin=1.5em, itemsep=0pt, parsep=0pt] \item \textit{Descending scheduler} begins with large $t$ (high-noise latents) for coarse update and gradually shifts to small $t$ (low-noise latents) for refinement. \item \textit{Random scheduler} \cite{Hertz_2023_ICCV} samples $t$ uniformly at each step. \end{itemize} We adopt a descending timestep scheduler, which consistently produces better results in practice.
 In other words, we begin with large $t$ values and progressively decrease them as the optimization proceeds.

-This choice of time-step scheduling motivates our design of the shift coefficient, which is \textbf{$c_t \propto t$}.
-Indeed, with this formulation, the shift term $c_t (x_0^{tgt} - x_0^{src})$ naturally decays as $t$ decreases, aligning with the fact that $x_0^{tgt}$ moves closer to the target distribution in later stages. \emph{When $t \simeq 0$, $x_0^{tgt}$ should already lie in the target distribution}, so no further shift should be applied.
-We investigate the impact of the additional on the editing path shift term in the following section.
+This choice of time-step scheduling motivates a first condition for the shift coefficient, which is having \textbf{$c_t \propto t$}, so that the shift vanishes as $t \rightarrow 0$.
+Indeed, with this formulation, the shift term $c_t (x_0^{\text{tgt}} - x_0^{\text{src}})$ naturally decays as $t$ decreases, aligning with the fact that $x_0^{\text{tgt}}$ moves closer to the target distribution in later stages. \emph{When $t \simeq 0$, $x_0^{\text{tgt}}$ should already lie in the target distribution}, so no further shift should be applied.
+We detail another required initial condition ($c_t \rightarrow0 $ as $t \rightarrow 1$) in Appendix ~\ref{app:shift}.

+We now investigate the impact of the shift term on the editing path in the following section.